- > How to send an SMS or iMessage

 Syncing messages on Mac

 - Click on the box beside Enable Messages in iCloud.

-If you have a group of friends or family members who own iPhones it's easy to send group messages using Messages on the iPhone.
+If you have a group of friends or family members who own iPhones it's easy to send group messages.
 This means you don't have to send the same message to each person individually, you can message them all at once - and best of all, any replies will go to everyone in the group.